GDjkhp/CUBESHOTS_RESOURCES/README.md

 # CUBESHOTS
-A rhythmic game written in Java using Slick2D library (based from the tutorial and game Wave© by RealTutsGML).
+A rhythmic bullet hell game written in Java (based from the tutorial and game Wave© by RealTutsGML).
 Copyright goes to the owners of the music that was used in the game code (just for testing purposes)\
 \
 Note: This game requires Java, no ifs and buts...\
 \